apify/apify-docs/docs/tutorials/improve_performance_by_caching_repeated_page_data.md

 ### [](#persisting-cache-to-the-key-value-store) Persisting cache to the key-value store

 The cache lives only in memory.
 This is the easiest and fastest way to use a cache.
 One disadvantage is that if the actor run [migrates to a new server]({{@link actors/development/state_persistence.md}}), is aborted or crashes, we lose the cached data.
 That is not a tragedy but repopulating the cache will waste some resources.
-Fortunately, this has a simple solution in actors.
-We can persist arbitrary data into the [key-value store]({{@link storage/key_value_store.md}}).
+Fortunately, this has a simple solution in actors: we can persist arbitrary data into the [key-value store]({{@link storage/key_value_store.md}}).

 ```javascript
 const Apify = require('apify');